 Workout After Eating: How Long to Wait by Meal and Intensity

-how long to wait to workout after eating
+workout after eating

 People ask me “how long should you wait to workout after eating” like I’m the stomach police.
 In my experience, it depends on what you ate, the workout, and your own digestion time.
 Big meal?
 Wait longer.
 Small snack?
 Quicker.
-Think pre-workout meal, cramps, bloating, fasted cardio, and—my favorite—gastric emptying.
+Think pre-workout meal, cramps, bloating, fasted cardio, and my favorite gastric emptying.

-I’ve coached folks for over ten years, and I’ve learned two things.
-One: your gut has opinions.
-Two: your plans do not impress it.
 If you want a simple rule, the Mayo Clinic’s exercise basics are a solid sanity check when you’re trying to match food and movement.

 I’ve always found that running on a full stomach is like trying to sprint with a backpack full of soup.
 Resistance training is more forgiving, unless you’re maxing out.
 Yoga inversions on a full belly?
 That’s a hard no from me.